korzan-og/F1-Racing-Leaderboard-POC/README.md

         http-server
       ```
     * This will display under which port the frontend is serving. _Ensure this port is available and not consumed by any other service in your system._
-    * Open any browser and type localhost:<port>.
+    * Open any browser and type localhost:8080.
+(Double check in your terminal, which port the frontend is exposed to).
 This will display the UI of this application.

 ##  Explanation of Backend Setup (`server.js`)